 What is the range of a 50 lb recurve bow?

-After knowing how strong a 50 lb recurve bow can be, you may be curious about its range.
+After knowing how strong a 50 lb recurve bow can be, you may be curious about how far can a 50 lb recurve bow shoot.
 Determining a bow’s range can be pretty challenging because there are several factors to consider before one can come up with a conclusion.
 Nevertheless, you can always refer to estimations to help manage your expectations.

 For instance, bows generally have a maximum range of 200 to 500 yards.
 However, the effective distance is usually less, about 150 to 350 yards.
 When it comes to hunting, the range gets shorter to only 15 to 25 yards for newbies, while it’s typically 30 to 60 yards for skilled hunters.